sayali7/CMOT/README.md

 The above evaluations give cell-wise Pearson correlations for the inferred modality $\widehat{X}$ versus held out target modality $\widehat{X}$

 ## Cite
-If you find this useful or use it for your work, please cite us:
+If you find this useful or use it for your work, please cite us:<br/>
 Alatkar, S.A., Wang, D. CMOT: Cross-Modality Optimal Transport for multimodal inference.
 Genome Biol 24, 163 (2023). https://doi.org/10.1186/s13059-023-02989-8

 ## References